CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 <br/>

 ## Day 10: Ethical Responsibilities for the Data Scientist

-#### Program Lessons
 We will discuss issues relating to transparency and research ethics.
 Whenever we are using social media data, no matter how aggregated, the privacy of the individual's personal data is an important consideration when designing a study.

+#### Program Lessons
+- No new lessons today.

 #### Program Challenges
 - Select any program challenge: [R-Program-Challenges](https://github.com/CJFariss/R-Program-Challenges/tree/main/R-Program-Challenges)

+#### Suggested Readings:

 #### Additional Suggested Readings:
 1. Bond, Robert M., Christopher J. Fariss, Jason J. Jones, Jaime E. Settle.
 “Network Experiments through Academic-Industry Collaboration” In *Spreading Dynamics in Social Systems*, edited by Yong Yeol Ahn and Sune Lehmann, Springer (June 2018). https://link.springer.com/chapter/10.1007/978-3-319-77332-2_18.